arturbac/fixed_math/README.md

 ## License

-This library is available to anybody free of charge, under the terms of MIT License (see LICENSE.md).
+This library is available to anybody free of charge, under the terms of MIT License or Boost Software License - Version 1.0 (see LICENSE.md).